desec-io/desec-stack/docs/auth/account.rst

   Reset`_ procedure.

-- Your email address is required for account recovery in case you forgot your password, for contacting support, etc. We also send out announcements for technical changes occasionally.
-It is thus deSEC's policy to require users provide an email address and to confirm its validity by clicking a verification link sent to that address.
+- Your email address is required for account recovery in case you forgot your password, for contacting support, etc.
+  It is thus deSEC's policy to require users to provide an email address and confirm its validity by clicking a verification link sent to that address.
+  (We occasionally also send out announcements of developments at deSEC.
+To opt out, you can add the ``outreach_preference: false`` field to the payload.
+Note that you will still receive messages about breaking changes.)

 - To facilitate automatic sign-ups, the ``captcha`` field in the registration request can be omitted; in this case, the field is required later when